threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_tfchain_portal.md

 # TF-Chain Portal

-The portal is an easy interface containing all elements needed to set up a farm, and can be found :
+The portal is an easy interface containing all elements needed to create an account, a twin, money transfers on tfchain, and farm management, and can be found :
 - on [Devnet](https://portal.dev.grid.tf/)
 - on Testnet : under construction
 - on Mainnet : under construction